 Fertilizer Requirements

-You’ll want to use fertilizer with less nitrogen than potassium and phosphate.
+You’ll want to use a fertilizer with a lower ratio of nitrogen to potassium and phosphate.
 Geoflora is a good option.

 Once your beets grow, feed them well every three weeks or so.